n6ufal/Letter-Demon/README.md

 "cat"         -> no match         -> score 0
 ```

-The word with the highest score wins.
-Ties go to the longer or shorter word depending on your strategy setting.
+The word with the highest trap score wins.
+If multiple words tie, the tiebreaker depends on your strategy:

+- **Trap Words** picks the highest-scoring word, tiebroken by longest
+- **Long Words** ignores trap scores entirely, just finds the longest match
+- **Short Words** ignores trap scores entirely, just finds the shortest match

 #### 4. Exception Filter